braceal/ot2util/README.md

 ## Setup

 When setting up an ssh key to connect to the opentrons, it is helpful to make a new one without a passphrase.
-At the moment, each file transfer requires the ssh passphrase to be entered.
 For more information on setting up an ssh connection see:
 - https://support.opentrons.com/en/articles/3203681-setting-up-ssh-access-to-your-ot-2
 - https://support.opentrons.com/en/articles/3287453-connecting-to-your-ot-2-with-ssh